 For “frequent movers” the following tips may seem obvious.
 But if you haven’t moved houses too often before, you might see them as helpful reminders.

 Get your documents straight.
 Many places won’t care too much about your story as long as you pay the rent.
-But especially when you want to rent long-term, real-estate agents might want to see things like references, visa, proof of income or even a good-conduct certificate.
+But especially when you want to rent long-term, real-estate agents might want to see things like references, visas, proof of income or even a good-conduct certificate.
 Make sure you are prepared when you apply.

 Check WiFi.
 This one is super important for every digital nomad accommodation.
 Of course, you want to have a strong internet connection in your new place.
 When you rent long-term, make sure to check the speed of the connection when you are inspecting the place.
 Nothing more annoying than moving in a place for the next 3 months and finding out that you can’t even load your emails with the Wifi quality.

 Find out how you can get and improve your internet connection wherever you are in the world.